 Writing, reading and reasoning are essential skills for academic success.
 The effective reader depends on an understanding of the writer's purpose, organizational principles, and use of language.
-The effective writer uses organization, language, and methods of development such as description, comparison/contrast, argumentation/persuasion, and cause/effect, to communicate a purpose and a meaning to the reader.
-An understanding of the writing and reading process introduces the student to basic principles of reasoning and understanding.
-(Since CORE 099 is a prerequisite for CORE 110, students must attain a minimum of a " C" grade in order to register for CORE 110.
+The effective writer uses organization, language, and methods of development such as - description, comparison/contrast, argumentation/persuasion, and cause/effect, to communicate a purpose and a meaning to the reader.
+(Since CORE 099 is a prerequisite for CORE 110, students must attain a minimum of a C grade in order to register for CORE 110.
 Students who do not meet this requirement must repeat CORE 099.
 In some cases CORE 099 may be waived on the basis of a placement exam.)